IFYates/IFY.Shimr/README.md

 If the underlying field is readonly, defining the `set` will not fail on shim, but will fail on use.

-The `TypeShimAttribute` works here in the way you'd expect.
+The `ShimAttribute` works here for renaming and auto-shimming in the way you'd expect.

 ## Examples
 ### DirectoryInfo and FileInfo